 Otherwise, follow the instructions below for journals that are in our EBSCO or ProQuest databases.

-After searching Publications Search, click on the database name for the journal.
+After searching Publications Search, click on the database name for the journal (there may be more than one listed under Full Text Access).
 If you see that you have been taken to the EBSCO database, follow the instructions below to set up an alert.

-After searching Publications Search, click on the database name for the journal.
+After searching Publications Search, click on the database name for the journal (there may be more than one listed under Full Text Access).
 If you see that you have been taken to ProQuest, follow the instructions below to set up an alert.

 You will receive a confirmation page summarizing your information.
 If the information is correct, click "Done".
 Otherwise you can click "Delete This Alert".
 You will receive an email that includes the table of contents for the latest issue and links to the full text articles.